xivapi/common-php/README.md

 # common-php

-Common libraries I use throughout XIVAPI/Mogboard projects.
+Common code I use between Mogboard AND XIVAPI.